monome/docs/crow/reference.md

 input[1].mode( 'freq', time ) -- set input 1 to:
     -- 'freq':  calculate the frequency of a connected oscillator.
     -- time:    rate at which frequency is reported.

+-- NOTE: 'clock' mode uses the same detection as 'change' mode. input[n].mode( 'clock', division) -- set input n to:
+    -- 'clock':  uses the input to drive the internal clock module's tempo -- division: the rate at which the clock will arrive. eg 1/4 for 4 ticks per beat
 ```

 table calling the input will set the mode with named parameters: